minio/docs/source/object-retention/bucket-versioning.rst

    .. tab-item:: MinIO CLI

-      Use the :mc-cmd:`mc version suspend` command to enable versioning on an existing bucket:
+      Use the :mc-cmd:`mc version enable` command to enable versioning on an existing bucket:

       .. code-block:: shell